How to Speak With Children About Troubling Subjects

 - Find out what information they already know.
 Children often receive information on current events from peers in school, social media, or may overhear an adult's conversation.
 It's best to find out what they're already aware of to start the conversation, and perhaps, correct any misinformation in a gentle manner.

 - Consider other outlets for expression and conversation.
-Children may be more comfortable to write about how they feel, draw a picture, or act it out with their toys.
+Children may be more comfortable writing about how they feel, drawing a picture, or acting it out with their toys.
 Other times, children may be more receptive to another family member, or mental health professional.

 - Talk about what adults are doing to help those affected, and what your family can do to help, too.
-Talk about organizations you can donate to, or places where you can volunteer your time.
+Talk about organizations you can donate, or places where you can volunteer your time.

 - Reassert your support, and create a schedule to talk routinely if necessary.
 "It's okay that you're feeling this way, and I'm always here if you need to talk, or have more questions."
 It's essential to remind children that their feelings are valid, and are part of being human.
 If we don't, they may feel that they're at fault when their feelings surface.